 - you get Disability Living Allowance (DLA) in your name and either Employment and Support Allowance (ESA) or Universal Credit

 - you get Personal Independence Payment (PIP) in your name and either ESA or Universal Credit

 Education and training providers set their own criteria for discretionary bursaries, e.g. they might look at family income.
 Please ask student services about their criteria and any evidence you’ll need.

 You can apply via your school, college or training provider.
 Please ask student services or your tutor to explain what you need to do.

 Apply once you know where you’ll be studying or training, so you can get your bursary as soon as possible.

-You might need to re-apply for a bursary for each year of your course.
-Check with your provider.
+You might need to reapply for a bursary for each year of your course so check with your provider.